Xilinx/Vitis-Tutorials/AI_Engine_Development/AIE-ML/Design_Tutorials/03-AIE-ML-lenet_tutorial/README.md

   <summary>Design Platform Details</summary>

 ## Design Platform Details

 The base platform instantiates the CIPS, NoC, and AI Engine-ML, and creates interfaces among them.
 To add the various functions in a system-level design, PL kernels are added to the base platform depending on the application developed.
-That is, the PL kernels present in each design might vary.
+That is, the PL kernels present in each design can vary.
 An ADF graph connects to an extensible Vitis platform where the graph I/Os connect either to the platform ports or to ports on Vitis kernels through the Vitis compiler connectivity directives.
 For this design, the `v++ -l` step adds the components (make XCLBIN in the preceding tool flow section), and includes the following:

 * AI Engine-ML kernel `graph.o`
 * Data mover kernel (`dma_hls.[hw|hw_emu].xo`)
 * LeNet kernel (`lenet_kernel.xo`)